Hmml Is Gifted A Rare Copy Of William Shakespeare's Second Folio

-The Hill Museum and Manuscript Library (HMML) is pleased to announce the acquisition of “William Shakespeare’s Second Folio” to its Rare Books Collection.
+The Hill Museum & Manuscript Library (HMML) is pleased to announce the acquisition of “William Shakespeare’s Second Folio” to its Rare Books Collection.

 Dated 1632 and bound in a 19th century full leather binding, the volume contains Shakespeare’s comedies, histories and tragedies.
 The term “folio” refers to the format of the book, the text printed on large sheets of paper folded once to make four pages each, yielding a large, tall volume used for more expensive editions.
 A donor who wishes to remain anonymous has deeded the volume to HMML’s collections.